Alitpz/Currency-Exchange-Rate-Calculation/README.md

-# Döviz Kuru Hesaplama Uygulaması
+# Currency Exchange Rate Calculator

-Bu uygulama, farklı para birimleri arasında döviz kuru hesaplaması yapmak için kullanılan basit bir web arayüzü sunar.
-React ve Vite kullanılarak geliştirilmiştir.
+This application provides a simple web interface for calculating exchange rates between different currencies.
+It was developed using React and Vite.

-## Özellikler
+## Features

-- Farklı para birimleri arasında döviz kuru çevirisi
+- Currency conversion between different currencies
-- Gerçek zamanlı döviz kurları için FreeCurrencyAPI kullanımı
+- Real-time exchange rates using FreeCurrencyAPI
-- Kullanıcı dostu arayüz
+- User-friendly interface
-- Girdi doğrulaması ve hata mesajları
+- Input validation and error handling